nikolaysmeh/daterangeBar/README.md

 By default 'of Year'

 ### startDate
-Start date in Format DD-MM-YYYY.
+Start date in Format DD-MM-YYYY or in DD-MM-YYYY hh:mm:ss.
+In the last case percent will be counted accord the seconds.
 By default: 01-01-2016

 ### endDate'
-End date in Format DD-MM-YYYY.
+End date in Format DD-MM-YYYY or in DD-MM-YYYY hh:mm:ss.
+In the last case percent will be counted accord the seconds.
 By default: 31-12-2016

 ### barClass